TOAST-DOCS/Gamebase/en/unreal-etc.md

 #### Remove ServerPushEvent
-You can delete ServerPushEvent registered at Gamebase. 에 등록된 ServerPushEvent를 삭제할 수 있습니다.
+You can delete ServerPushEvent registered at Gamebase.

 **API**